Table of Contents[Hide][Show]

 What Are the Benefits of Deep Breathing?

-The ancients were on to something.
+The ancient teachers were on to something.

 One ancient yogic breathing technique, in particular, the Ujjayi breath, has long been noted for its: